 WomensHealth.gov: "Stages of Labor.", Mayo Clinic: "Stages of labor and birth: Baby, it's time!", Cleveland Clinic: "Cesarean Birth (C-Section)."

 Preterm Labor and Premature Delivery

 "Presentation" refers to the part of the baby that will appear first from the birth canal.
 In the weeks before your due date, the fetus usually drops lower in the uterus.
 Ideally, for labor, the baby is positioned head-down, facing the mother's back, with its chin tucked to its chest and the back of the head ready to enter the pelvis.
-That way, the smallest possible part of the baby's head leads the way through the cervix and into the birth canal.
-This normal presentation is called vertex (head down).
+That way, the smallest part of the baby's head leads the way through the cervix and into the birth canal.
+This normal presentation is called vertex (head down) occiput anterior.

 Because the head is the largest and least flexible part of the baby, it's best for the head to lead the way into the birth canal.
 That way, there's little risk that the baby's body will make it through the birth canal, but the head will get caught.